eddiecg/single-cell-course_2023/README.md

-# Introduciton to single-cell RNA-sequencing (scRNA-seq) data analysis course
+# Introduciton to single-cell RNA-sequencing data analysis course
 Codes for an introductory course to single-cell RNA-sequencing data analysis